 Before we spring a selection of ground rules on you, let’s discuss some of the perks.
 Trampolines were invented around 1934 and have kept families entertained ever since.

-But there are a lot of benefits beyond pure joy, such as:
+But there are a lot of benefits of trampolining beyond pure joy, such as:

 Trampolines really are carefree and can be easily integrated into your back garden.
 If you’re concerned about the winter months, read our guide on how to store a trampoline in winter.